How Your Credit Score Affects Car Insurance Rates & What to Do

 How long does it take for a credit improvement to lower my car insurance rates?

 Credit utilization improvements can reflect in your score within 30–60 days since credit card balances are reported monthly.
 However, your insurer will typically re-evaluate your credit-based insurance score at your next renewal (every 6 or 12 months).
-If you've made meaningful credit improvements mid-policy, you can proactively ask your insurer to re-run your score or simply shop competing quotes to see if better rates are available now.
+If you've made meaningful credit improvements mid-policy, the fastest route is to shop for new quotes — insurers pull a fresh score during the quoting process, so you can capture savings immediately rather than waiting for renewal.
+See why your car insurance quote may differ from the final price to understand how your credit score gets applied during underwriting.

 Can I dispute an insurance rate increase caused by my credit score?

 Yes.
 The Fair Credit Reporting Act (FCRA) requires insurers to notify you when your credit report contributes to an adverse action, such as a premium increase.
-You can request the name of the credit bureau used, pull your free credit report to check for errors, dispute any inaccuracies directly with the bureau, and ask your insurer to reconsider your rate.
-If your credit drop was caused by a qualifying life event (job loss, medical crisis, divorce), many insurers have formal reconsideration processes for those circumstances.
+You can request the name of the credit bureau used, pull your free credit report at AnnualCreditReport.com to check for errors, dispute any inaccuracies directly with the bureau, and ask your insurer to reconsider your rate.
+If your credit drop was caused by a qualifying life event (job loss, medical crisis, divorce), many insurers have formal reconsideration processes available.
+Also see what affects your car insurance rates to ensure you have accurate expectations about how rates are set.

 Compare Car Insurance Rates in Ohio